daviddupuis/jeffskinnerbox.github.io/content/articles/using-a-vintage-laptop-to-creating-a-x-terminal.md

 I concluded that it would be best to burn the Linux distro onto a CD-ROM using my curent desktop computer and boot the laptop with the CD-ROM as a [live system][18].
-My desire is to use Lubuntu, but give the limitations of this laptop, I'll also try out Damn Samll Linux (DSL), Puppy Linux, and Tiny Core Linux.
+My desire is to use Lubuntu, but give the limitations of this laptop, I'll also try out Damn Small Linux (DSL), Puppy Linux, and Tiny Core Linux.

 ## Installing Damn Small Linux (DSL)
 As my first trial, I choose to install [Damn Small Linux (DSL)][07].
 DSL (based on the Debian distro)[^C] was released in 2003 to specifically create a Linux operating system for [older hardware][08].
-DSL supports older machines with minimal memeory by disables all unnecessary daemons or services.
+DSL supports older machines with minimal memory by disables all unnecessary daemons or services.
 It gives you a tool to directly manage daemons, and bundled applications were chosen specifically for their stingy resource use.
 DSL was designed, tested, and runs on old computers by retains support for many old devices.

-[^C]
+[^C]:
     Damn Small Linux also uses by default [Busybox][11].
     BusyBox provides several stripped-down Unix tools in a single executable file.
     Its originally aim was to provide a complete bootable system on a single floppy that would serve both as a rescue disk and as an installer for the Debian distribution.
     Busybox's use now is more focused on embedded operating systems with very limited resources.

-The installation of DSL on the laptop happend without any difficulties.
+The installation of DSL on the laptop happened without any difficulties.
 I followed the excellent instructions give in the article [How to Download and Install DSL Linux][13].
 Every thing came up nicely.